-Gbane is located in the Talensi District on latitude 10.68 N and longitude 0.67 W. Gbane is found in the eastern part of the district, about 40 km from Tongo, the District capital [6], 2015).
+Gbane is found in the eastern part of the district, about 40 km from Tongo, the District capital [6].
 The district covers a total land area of 912 km2.
 It is bordered to the north by the Bolgatanga District, to the south by the West and East Mamprusi Districts, to the west by the Kassena-Nankana District and the east by the Bawku West District [7] Fig. 1 shows the location of Gbane site.